Phytoestrogen

 Its name comes from the Greek phyto ("plant") and estrogen, the hormone which gives fertility to female mammals.
 The word "estrus" (Greek οίστρος) means "sexual desire", and "gene" (Greek γόνο) is "to generate".
 It has been hypothesized that plants use a phytoestrogen as part of their natural defense against the overpopulation of herbivore animals by controlling female fertility.

-The similarities, at molecular level, of an estrogen and a phytoestrogen allow them to mildly mimic and sometimes act as an antagonist of estrogen.
+The similarities, at the molecular level, of an estrogen and a phytoestrogen allow them to mildly mimic and sometimes act as an antagonist of estrogen.
 Phytoestrogens were first observed in 1926, but it was unknown if they could have any effect in human or animal metabolism.
 In the 1940s and early 1950s, it was noticed that some pastures of subterranean clover and red clover (phytoestrogen-rich plants) had adverse effects on the fecundity of grazing sheep.

 Structure

 Phytoestrogens mainly belong to a large group of substituted natural phenolic compounds: the coumestans, prenylflavonoids and isoflavones are three of the most active in estrogenic effects in this class.
 The best-researched are isoflavones, which are commonly found in soy and red clover.
 Lignans have also been identified as phytoestrogens, although they are not flavonoids.
 Mycoestrogens have similar structures and effects, but are not components of plants; these are mold metabolites of Fusarium, especially common on cereal grains, but also occurring elsewhere, e.g. on various forages.
 Although mycoestrogens are rarely taken into account in discussions about phytoestrogens, these are the compounds that initially generated the interest on the topic.